DGV98/DARCH/README.md

 - Currently, I have firefox, but I am exploring other browsers

 ## Aesthetics
 For the most part, I would like to be minimalist in my setup.
-This setup is specifically for getting to development as fast as possible with minimal distractions.
+This setup is specifically for getting to develop as fast as possible with minimal distractions.

+For colors, I plan on implementing something similar to OMARCHY where they create a selection of sensible wallpapers and color schemes.
+This will be at the end of my adventure with ricing.
+Planning an entire DE is time consuming.

+### Icons
+Options:

+- reversal
+- whitesur icon theme
+- phinger
+-bibata

+### Wallpaper
+Add some sensible wallpapers, may go for a theme
+-swww

+### Install starship
+- configure starship